SuperNEMO-DBD/Falaise/documentation/flreconstruct/WorkingWithEventRecords.md

 @ref datatools::things class.
 Pipeline module classes inherit from
 @ref dpp::base_module and thus must implement the pure abstract method @ref dpp::base_module::process .
-This method is called for each event, and is passed a reference to the
+This method is called for each event, and is passed a reference to the mutable
 @ref datatools::things object representing the current event being passed through the pipeline.

 The `datatools::things` class implements an associative, hierarchical and heterogenous collection of objects.
-To put it in simpler terms, it provides a dictionary mapping string "keys" to object instances inheriting from the the `datatools::i_serializable` pure abstract base class.
+To put it in simpler terms, it provides a dictionary mapping string "keys" to object instances inheriting from the `datatools::i_serializable` pure abstract base class.
 It's the dictionary like interface that provides the associativity, and the storage of pointer-to-base-class that provides the heterogeneity (many different concrete types).
 As `datatools::things` itself inherits from